 - Giovine, Allegra: Designing Steamers for Eastern Rivers: Denny and Global Trial Data, circa 1875–1930.
 Blog post: Designing Steamers for Eastern Rivers: Denny and Global Trial Data, circa 1875-1930

 - Waring, Sophie: The State of World Charting in 1807

-- Wright, Steven: Representation of Islands on Early Modern Sea Charts
+- Wright, Stephen: Representation of Islands on Early Modern Sea Charts

 - Barford, Megan: Lort Stokes and Hydrographic Practice